curtispuetz/pypp-docs/docs/transpiler_features/config/mapping_functions.md

 ## The `Deps` parameter

-This parmeter has some methods on it that you can use.
+This parameter has some methods on it that you can use.
 In the above example, I showed the usage of the `handle_exprs` method.
 There is a good chance you will need the `handle_exprs` method also for whatever you are doing.
-In this section, will document the methods.
+In this section, I will document the methods.
 Only `handle_expr`, `handle_exprs`, `add_inc`, `value_err`, and `value_err_no_ast` are the ones I think will typically be useful.
 The others I don't see much use.

 ### handle_expr